laryxx/RoadTrafficSimulation/README.md

 4) Having Java Runtime Environment installed; <br>
 5) Having a copy of the project locally on your device; <br>
 6) Having a python virtual environment installed; <br>
-7) [Having osmtogeojson](https://github.com/tyrasd/osmtogeojson) installed and set as environment variable;
+7) [Having osmtogeojson](https://github.com/tyrasd/osmtogeojson) installed and set as environment variable; <br>
 8) Installing the following python packages:
 <br>
 (Versions are as used by the author)
 <br>